NotLatif/OpenComputers-WAN/README.md

 - as mentioned, WIP
 - nothing is saved to memory right now, so state is preserved as long as the scripts stay loaded
 - please see [TODO.md](TODO.md) for future features

+## terminology
+since address and ip address are confusing, in the script whenevery I mention "ADDR" or "ADDRESS" I refer to an opencomputer network card address.
+If I mention "DA", "SA" or "IP" I refer to an IP Address (Destination, Sender, IP)